gadamc/qcsapphire/README.md

 # Quantum Composer Saphire 9200 Pulser Control

-Helper code to communicate with Quantum Composer's Saphire 9200 TTL pulse generator box.
+Helper code to communicate with Quantum Composer's Saphire 9200 TTL pulse generator.

-This code facilitates connections to the device and communication, but does not offer a full API.
+This code facilitates connections to the device and communication.

-Full API of available commands is found [here](https://www.quantumcomposers.com/_files/ugd/fe3f06_357ff95b25534660b8390c0305582a3f.pdf).

 ## Installation